Pitts Special 70 Years and Counting

 S-2S

-Aerotek-built S-2B with a single cockpit and a twin tank fuel system.
-The fuselage is shortened by 14 inches (35 cm) forward of the cockpit to allow the installation of the heavier 260 hp (194 kW) Lycoming AEIO-540-D4A5.
-The wingspan is 6.10 m; 17 built.
-This model is currently out of production, but supported by Aviat Aircraft.
+The Aerotek-built S-2B features a single cockpit and a dual-tank fuel system.
+The fuselage is shortened by 14 inches (35 cm) in front of the cockpit to accommodate the heavier 260 hp (194 kW) Lycoming AEIO-540-D4A5 engine.
+It has a wingspan of 6.10 m, with 17 units produced.
+Although this model is no longer in production, Aviat Aircraft provides support for it.

 S-2SE